 On May 13, 2021, we closed the US\$6.0 million Debenture with Hepalink.
 The Debenture bears interest at 10% per annum.
-Subsequent to March 31, 2022, the maturity date of the Debenture was amended from May 13, 2022 to May 13, 2023.
+On April 1, 2022, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from May 13, 2022 to May 13, 2023.
 Hepalink may elect to convert the principal amount of the Debentures and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
 The secured convertible debenture is a hybrid instrument consisting of a financial instrument and an embedded derivative, being the conversion option.
 The embedded derivative is separated from the host contract and accounted for separately as the economic characteristics and risks of the host contract and the embedded derivative are not closely related.
 The conversion option contains a variable conversion price and the conversion price is denominated in a foreign currency.
 As a result, conversion will result in a variable number of our shares being issued at conversion; as such, the conversion feature has been classified as a derivative liability at fair value through profit or loss.

-During the three months ended March 31, 2022, we recognized a \$0.1 million gain on the change in estimated fair value of the derivative liability (related to the conversion option on the Hepalink convertible debenture).
-The \$0.1 million gain on change in estimated fair value of derivative liability during the three months ended March 31, 2022 relates to a decrease in the fair value of the conversion option derivative of the Hepalink convertible debenture between the December 31, 2021 and March 31, 2022 reporting dates.
+During the six months ended June 30, 2022, we recognized a net \$4 thousand loss on the change in estimated fair value of the derivative liability (related to the conversion option on the Hepalink convertible debenture).
+The net \$4 thousand loss on change in estimated fair value of derivative liability during the six months ended June 30, 2022 relates to a \$0.1 million decrease in the fair value of the conversion option derivative of the Hepalink convertible debenture between December 31, 2021 and the April 1, 2022 maturity date extension amendment, and a \$0.1 million increase in the fair value on the conversion option derivative after the maturity date extension up to the June 30, 2022 reporting date.
 Gains and losses resulting from the revaluation of derivative liability are non-cash and do not impact our cash flows.